PriyanshuKSharma/ApnaCollege/Sigma 6.0/Back-End/NodeJS/README.md

 | `exports`        | Export multiple named functions |
 | `require`        | a built-in function to include external modules that exist in separate files.       |

 ---
-Here's a neat and clear Markdown note for **Exporting from a Directory** in Node.js:

----